elianamusser/exploration/doc/ErrorHandling.md

 - ❑ Does the routine protect itself from bad input data?
 - ❑ Have you used assertions to document assumptions, including preconditions and postconditions?
 - ❑ Have assertions been used only to document conditions that should never occur?
-- ❑ Does the architecture or high-level design specify a specific set of errorhandling techniques?
+- ❑ Does the architecture or high-level design specify a specific set of error handling techniques?
 - ❑ Does the architecture or high-level design specify whether error handling should favor robustness or correctness?
 - ❑ Have barricades been created to contain the damaging effect of errors and reduce the amount of code that has to be concerned about error processing?
 - ❑ Have debugging aids been used in the code?